André Fliess

-André Fliess (born January 19, 1992) is a German footballer who plays as an attacking midfielder for FC Eddersheim in the Hessenliga.
+André Fliess (born 19 January 1992) is a German footballer who plays as an attacking midfielder for Verbandsliga Hessen-Süd club DJK Bad Homburg.

 Career

 Fliess began his career with Kickers Offenbach, making his 3.
 Liga debut in August 2011, as a substitute for Sead Mehic in a 4–1 defeat to SpVgg Unterhaching.
 In July 2012, he signed for Eintracht Frankfurt II.